This post may contain affiliate links.

 We could go on and on about how to use this incredible sauce, we really mean it when we say it’s one of our favorite condiments to have in the fridge.
 Here are some of our favorite ways to serve it:

-- On a steak.
-We have a whole article on types of steak but we love it on a skirt steak or a ribeye.
+- I love it on a skirt steak or a ribeye.

 - For the fridge: Simply place a piece of plastic wrap on the surface of the sauce in the container.
 Seal the lid and store for up to 1 week in the fridge.